 generated.
 The default value is

 Use backwards-compatible port names

-Specifies whether OCT will be user-controlled or not.
-The default value is
+Specifies whether OCT is user-controllable or not.
+The

 OCT block x calibration mode

 Specifies the calibration mode for the OCT.
 X

 corresponds to the number of the OCT block.
 The default value is

 Input connection from RZQ pad to the OCT block.
 RZQ pad is connected to an external resistance.
 The OCT block uses impedance connected to the rzqin port as a reference to generate the calibration code.

 This signal is available for power-up and user modes.

 Input clock for user mode OCT.
 The clock must be 20 MHz or less.